intel/he-toolkit/kit/PLUGINS.md

 ```

 ### TOML file
-This file must be named as `plugin.toml`.
+The TOML file must be named as `plugin.toml`.
 It defines the settings
 of the plugin as name, version and entry point, as shown in the
 following example:
 ```bash